 All non-transfer courses are completed at the university.
 Doctoral students must complete a minimum of three years of full-time study.
-They take two consecutive semesters full time (nine credits per semester) as a matriculated student at the start of the program.
+To meet this requirement, during their first year, students must take two consecutive semesters of full-time study (nine credits per semester) as a matriculated student.
 Students may meet the remaining two years of required full-time study by completing either: (a) Two consecutive semesters of at least three classes each semester, or (b) Three consecutive semesters of at least two classes each semester.
 The department reserves the right to adjust requirements in response to program need during a catalog period.

-CERTIFICATES OF ADVANCED PROFICIENCY IN CLINICAL PSYCHOLOGY
+CERTIFICATES OF EMPHASIS IN CLINICAL PSYCHOLOGY

-Students enrolled in the PsyD program in clinical psychology may earn an advanced proficiency certificate in one of the following areas as part of their program of study:
+Students enrolled in the PsyD program in clinical psychology may earn a certificate of emphasis in one of the following areas as part of their program of study: